LukasKnuth/terraform-provider-gotify/docs/index.md

 ### Optional

 - `endpoint` (String) Endpoint with Protocol to send requests to.
+- `host_header` (String) This is useful when Gotify is deployed behind a reverse proxy and this provider is used in your infrastructure setup where DNS might not be available yet.
+You can then set the endpoint to an IP address and the Host to what your reverse Proxy expects.
 - `password` (String, Sensitive) The Password to authenticate against the server.
 Gotify's default "admin" user has "admin" as their password.
 - `username` (String) The Username to authenticate against the server.
 Gotify has a default "admin" user